GriffinPlus/docker-strongswan/README.md

 - Internal DNS forwarder provides name resolution services to VPN clients using...
   - Docker's embedded DNS (containers can be accessed by their name)
   - External DNS servers
+- High performance by using NETKEY (kernel-mode IPSec) and the Linux Kernel Crypto API
 - Communication between VPN clients
 - Internet access over the VPN
   - IPv4: Masquerading
   - IPv6: Masquerading / Global Unicast Address (GUA)

 This image belongs to a set of Docker images created for project [CloudyCube](https://www.falk-online.eu/projekte/cloudycube).
 The homepage is in German only, but you will find everything needed to get it working here as well.

 ## Usage